ratmice/prop/README.md

 It tries to use a bidirectional Unicode ↔ ASCII syntax, This should eventually include a code formatter for converting between character sets.
 This should be bijective in that converting from ASCII → Unicode → ASCII should produce a file exactly equivalent to the first input.
-This should eventually include a user-defined unicode ↔ ASCII map for user defined symbols.

-Variables which start with the '\' character, are intended to have both a unicode and an ascii sequence (starting with '\').
+Variables which start with the '\\' character, followed by an ASCII name get mapped to a corresponding Unicode symbol (that cannot start with '\\').
-This should be controllable via something like a `JSON` or [Ron](https://crates.io/crates/ron) file the code formatter will read.
-So as not to be limited to the built-in unicode symbols.

 # Future